Washington Grove, Maryland: Founding

-Nineteenth century

 A person could build a cottage on the land by purchasing five shares of stock for twenty dollars per share.
 The first share had to be purchased with cash, while the other four could be financed at an annual interest rate of six percent.
 Alternatively, a tent could be rented for between $9 and $15.
 There were two dining courts, and a market would provided fresh meat and produce.
 The center of the camp was originally named The Plaza and later The Symbolic Circle, and there were six numbered avenues radiating from it.
 Tents were arranged in a grid along avenues named for participating churches.
 Families would stay over to attend a two-week-long meeting of the Methodist Episcopal churches of the District of Columbia.
 Named Washington Grove Camp, the first camp meeting began on August 5, 1874, with 240 tents.

 In 1877, a tabernacle with a belfry for a bell was built in the center of the circle.
 The bell called people to prayer, and it was also rung at the end of the camp meeting.
 The tabernacle was a large open-air chapel that could seat 500 worshipers.
 In addition to religious services, lecturers spoke on such topics as women's suffrage and the problem of poverty in cities.

 The Maryland legislature gave camp-meeting managers control of all land within a two-mile radius of a meeting site in order to prohibit businesses from opening nearby.
 The camp-meeting managers used this power to prohibit the sale of alcoholic beverages anywhere on the grounds.
 While entertaining programs were allowed, card playing, theater going, and dancing were all banned.
 In 1879, they voted to prohibit the selling of anything at all on Sundays.
 The Barrett Brothers, who operated the camp store, asked for an exception to sell ice cream and sandwiches on Sundays, but their request was denied.